bearsunday/bearsunday.github.io/manual/en/blog_get.md

 ## Runtime Injection

-Each time this app resource is accessed by a get request, the setDb() in DbSetterTrait get previously called and the DB object is injected from outside.
+Each time this app resource is accessed by a get request, the `setDb` method in `DbSetterTrait` get previously called and the DB object is injected from outside.
 It is not configured for this class to use any DB object, please focus on the injected object that is being relied on.
-In a *GET* request a slave DB object can be injected and for the other *PUT*,*POST*,*DELETE* requests a master DB object.
+In a *GET* request a slave DB object can be injected and for the other *PUT*, *POST*, *DELETE* requests a master DB object.

 This is referred to as runtime injection.
 Binding between the particular method (in this case onGet) and the intercepter that is called before that method is executed (in this case DB object injector) are then acheived.

-This architecture of the DB object being injected at runtime is not a BEAR.Sunday fixed structure it is the work of `DotrineDbalModule` which you install in `AppModule`.
-In  `DotrineDbalModule` class methods annotated with *@Db* binds the DB injector, that DB injector looks at the request method, decides whether master or slave should be used and sets the DB object.
+This architecture of the DB object being injected at runtime is not a BEAR.Sunday fixed structure it is the work of `DbalModule` which you install in `AppModule`.
+In  `DbalModule` class methods annotated with `@Db` binds the DB injector, that DB injector looks at the request method, decides whether master or slave should be used and sets the DB object.